AlonEirew/wikipedia-to-elastic/README.md

 ### Building the index From Source

-**Disclimer:** Processing English Wikipedia latest full dump (15GB .bz2 AND 66GB unpacked as .xml) including extraction of relations fields, normalization and lemmatization of text, will take about **5 days** (tested on MacBook pro, using stanford parser to extract relations, normalize and lemmatize the data).<br/>
+**Disclimer:** Processing English Wikipedia latest full dump (15GB .bz2 AND 66GB unpacked as .xml) including extraction of relations fields, will take about **5 days** (tested on MacBook pro, using stanford parser to extract relations).<br/>
-In case of using this data in order to identify semantic relations between phrases at run time, It is recommended to normalize the fields for better results, thus, consider using the 'en' Docker Image to save that time.
+In case of using this data in order to identify semantic relations between phrases, consider using the 'en' Docker Image to save that time.

-In case relation fields norm not needed or relations not needed all together, set normalizeFields/extractRelationFields to false in `conf.json` (as shown in "Project Configuration Files"), for a much faster data export into elastic **(< 2 hours)**.<br />
+In case relations not needed, set extractRelationFields to false in `conf.json` (as shown in "Project Configuration Files"), for a much faster data export into elastic **(< 2 hours)**.<br />

 ### Requisites
 * Java 11